IFTTT/connectsdk-reactnative/README.md

 />
 ```

+## Running locally
+In order to see an example of the wrapper, you'll need the following dependencies:
+- yarn
+- npm
+- Cocoapods

+1. Clone the repository
+2. Run `yarn` to setup yarn dependencies
+3. Go to `example/ios` folder
+4. Run `pod install` to setup Cocoapods for the example project.
+5. Go back to root of the repository.
+6. Run `yarn example ios` to run the iOS app.

+To see usage of the ConnectButton in Typescript, go to `example/src/App.tsx`.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.